stevenjchang/fav_podcasts/README.md

 What should you do next?
-  done - Lets put in dummy data to see what it looks like done - Lets migrate the other categories
-  Lets put dummy data in the seed file
+  done - Lets put in dummy data to see what it looks like done - Lets migrate the other categories done - put in a list of 5 - Lets put dummy data in the seed file

+What should you do next?
+  find bootstrap template